newpatiente2e/docs/docs/10-introduction.md

 slug : /
 ---

-# Tutorial Introduction
+# Workshop Introduction

 Most of the forms we complete nowadays are online but there are still times when we need to complete paper-based forms.
-There are plenty of examples, for this tutorial, we've chosen a patient registration for a doctor's surgery as it's something we've all had to do at some point.
+There are plenty of examples, for this workshop, we've chosen a patient registration for a doctor's surgery as it's something we've all had to do at some point.

-## Tutorial problem statement
+## Workshop problem statement

 This solution aims to address data issues that creep in with paper-based systems, plus the overhead associated with entering the new patient information into the surgery system.

 For this doctor's surgery, patient registration is still a paper-based process and will continue to be so for the foreseeable future.
 The surgery wants to improve the patient experience by moving to an online registration process.
 The surgery has a website and a mobile app, but it's not integrated with the patient registration process.

-## Tutorial goals
+## Workshop goals

-The goal of this tutorial is for you to learn how to infuse AI technologies into a web based patient registration system.
-The tutorial provides a step-by-step guide, taking you through the process of deploying the solution to Azure.
+The goal of this workshop is for you to learn how to infuse AI technologies into a web based patient registration system.
+The workshop provides a step-by-step guide, taking you through the process of deploying the solution to Azure.
 You'll learn a little about Azure Static Web Apps, Azure Functions, Azure Cognitive Services, Azure Storage, and Azure Cosmos DB.

 ## Introduction to Form Recognizer

 The solution will build on Azure Form Recognizer.
 Azure Form Recognizer is a new Cognitive Service that uses machine learning to extract text and table data from form documents.
 You can train custom models to extract data specific to your forms, or use the prebuilt models to extract common fields from receipts, invoices, and business cards.

-## Tutorial Personas
+## Workshop Personas

 |  Persona |   | |
 |---|---|---|